 Before I married into my husband’s family, I had only heard of wassail in the old traditional English carol.
 I didn’t realize that it was a hot beverage that some people still serve during the holidays.
 One year, when my dear mother-in-law asked me to help get the wassail ready, I was flummoxed.
 What would I need to do?
 My mind was put at ease when she produced the recipe, as well as the ingredients, and I set to work putting it all in a crockpot.
 There are many variations of this drink, and my version is non-alcoholic.
 It’s the kind of recipe you can easily tweak to accommodate personal preference and the ingredients you have on hand.
+This hot drink is perfect for cozying up with and sharing a book with kids about snow.
 Here’s my family’s version.

 2 quarts apple cider